By Jody McCutcheon

 Lab Grown vs Cloned

 Whilst lab grown meat isn’t commercially available yet, cloned meat and milk has been available in some countries like the USA for years.
-Companies like ViaGen clone actual cattle and pigs for agricultural purposes, meaning they still slaughter sentient animals for ‘cloned meat’ – but this livestock was not born in the usual, natural way.
+Companies like ViaGen clone not only pets (creepy!) but actual cattle and pigs for agricultural purposes, meaning they still slaughter sentient animals for ‘cloned meat’ – but this livestock was not born in the usual, natural way.

 In fact, around 95 percent of clones don’t survive gestation.
 Of those that do survive, many suffer and die from respiratory, digestive, circulatory, nervous, muscular, skeletal, and placental abnormalities during their first year of life, according to Friends of Animals.